inovacc/dataprovider/README.md

 # Dataprovider

-dataprovider is a module that provides a uniform interface to handle behind the scene with manu dtabases.
-It is designed to be used with the [jmoiron/sqlx](https://github.com/jmoiron/sqlx) package that provides a set of extensions on top of the excellent built-in [database/sql](https://pkg.go.dev/database/sql) package.
+dataprovider is a module that provides a uniform interface to interact behind the scene with many databases and configurations.
+On this design is used the [jmoiron/sqlx](https://github.com/jmoiron/sqlx) package that provides a set of extensions on top of the excellent built-in [database/sql](https://pkg.go.dev/database/sql) package.

 ## Working on